-- a police incident number if a previous attack has occurred - documentary evidence of a threat or attack - evidence of disruption, violence, intimidation or other targeting activists
+- a police incident number if a previous attack has occurred - documentary evidence of a threat or attack - evidence of disruption, violence, intimidation or other targeting by activists

-8. Abbreviated applications, where URA protection already exists (directors and PSCs)
+8. Abbreviated applications, where URA protection already exists (members and PSCs)

-There will be some directors who already have their URA protected from being shared with CRAs.
-If those directors become PSCs and they want their URA protection to be extended to cover them in this role, they can send in a modified application form without the need to supply evidence of the risk of violence or intimidation for a second time.
-The company or the subscriber can also send an application on their behalf.
-They can only make an application on behalf of one individual who is a director or PSC.
+There will be some members who already have their URA protected so that it isn't shared with CRAs.
+If those members become PSCs and they want their URA protection to be extended to cover them in this role, they can send in a modified application form without the need to supply evidence of the risk of violence or intimidation for a second time.
+The LLP or a proposed member of the proposed LLP can also send an application on their behalf.
+They can only make an application on behalf of one individual who is a member or PSC.

-This also works in reverse, so if a PSC is granted protection of their URA and they then become a director, they can apply for protection to be extended without the need to send in supporting evidence for a second time.
-Similarly, the company or the subscriber can also send an application on their behalf.
-They can only make an application on behalf of one individual who is a director or PSC.
+This also works in reverse, so if a PSC is granted protection of their URA and they then become a member of an LLP, they can apply for protection to be extended without the need to send in supporting evidence for a second time.
+Similarly, the LLP or a proposed member of the proposed LLP can also send an application on their behalf.
+They can only make an application on behalf of one individual who is a member or PSC.

-This type of application is only possible where a PSC or director seeking protection has been granted protection for another company.
-It's not possible where a director or PSC seeking protection has been granted protection as a member of an LLP, or as a director or permanent representative of an overseas company with an establishment in the UK.
+This type of application is only possible where a PSC or member seeking protection has been granted protection for another LLP.
+It's not possible where a member or PSC seeking protection has been granted protection as a director of a company, or as a director or permanent representative of an overseas company with an establishment in the UK.